Miramac/node-office-script/readme.md

 Adds a new empty slide on the provided postiton an returns it.
 If no postiton was provided, the new slide will be added at the end.
 ___
 ####.close([callback])
-Closes the active presentation without exiting powerpoint itself.
+Closes the presentation without exiting powerpoint itself.
 ___
 ####.quit([callback])
-Closes the active presentation and powerpoint itself.
+Closes the presentation and powerpoint itself.
 ___
 ####.save([callback])
-Saves the active presentation.
+Saves the presentation.
 ___
 ####.saveAs(fullName [, callback])
-Saves the active presentation to the provided path and name.
+Saves the presentation to the provided path and name.
 ___
 ####.saveAsCopy(fullName [, callback])
-Saves the active presentation as copy to the provided path and name.
+Saves the presentation as copy to the provided path and name.
+___
+####.textReplace(find, replace)
+Find and replace text in the entire presentation.
 ___

 ### Property methods